Ahmed-Hady-168234/Car-Detection/README.md

 Image proccessing project using python OpenCv

-This project detectes a cars and creates a rectangle around the car
+Image proccessing course project, it detectes the cars and creates a rectangle around it